dbohlender/canfar.github.io/docs/tutorial.md

 ### Test the Software

 We are now ready to do a simple test.
 Let's download a FITS image to our scratch space.
-When we instantiated the VM we chose a flavour with an *ephemeral partition*, and the customization script we specified mounted it at ```/ephemeral```.
-This partition is where batch jos will be executed.
-For this interactive session, create a directory owned by your user, copy an astronomical image there, and run SExtractor on it:
+When we instantiated the VM we chose a flavour with an *ephemeral partition*.
+First, execute the following script to mount this device at `/ephemeral` and create a work directory to mimic the batch processing environment (note that this will be done automatically for batch jobs):

 {% highlight bash %}
+curl https://raw.githubusercontent.com/canfar/openstack-sandbox/master/scripts/canfar_mount_ephemeral.bash -o canfar_mount_ephemeral.bash
+sudo bash canfar_mount_ephemeral.bash
 cd /ephemeral
 sudo mkdir work
-sudo chown [username]:[username] work cd work cp /usr/share/sextractor/default* .
+sudo chown [username]:[username] work
+{% endhighlight %}

+Next, enter the directory, copy an astronomical image there, and run SExtractor on it:

+{% highlight bash %}
+cd work
+cp /usr/share/sextractor/default* .
 rm default.param